 KCC is a nationally accredited, affordable two-year college that provides high-quality Early Childhood Education courses.
 Many students choose to transfer KCC Early Childhood Education courses to four-year universities.
 KCC’s faculty are well-qualified instructors with a passion for teaching, and the college’s small class sizes create a more interactive and personal learning environment.

-KCC’s Early Childhood Education Program is nationally accredited by the National Associate for the Education of Young Children (NAEYC).
+KCC’s Early Childhood Education Program is nationally accredited by the National Association for the Education of Young Children (NAEYC).
 KCC bases the content of the all ECE courses on the NAEYC’s Associate Degree Standards of Best Practices and Student Outcomes.
 KCC’s ECE Program is also an approved Michigan Career Development Occupational Program.